HNC Civil Engineering for England (HTQ)

 - You may be required to attend an interview and/or provide a portfolio of work.

-- If English isn’t your first language, you’ll also need IELTS 6.0 with no less than 5.5 in any band (or equivalent).
+- If English isn’t your first language, you’ll also need IELTS 6.0 with no less than 5.5 in reading and writing (or equivalent).
 We also accept a range of other English language qualifications – please visit our English Language Requirements web page for more details.

 - If you intend to progress to a level 5/6 apprenticeship or top-up degree course at a university after completing this HNC, you will usually need GCSE Mathematics and English at grade C/4 or above (or equivalent).
 If you have not already achieved this, please speak to the course leader about taking GCSE Mathematics and/or English while completing this course.